UQA — Unified Query Algebra

 SELECT * FROM drop_graph('social');

 Named graphs provide isolated graph namespaces with full SQLite persistence.
 Each graph stores vertices and edges in dedicated tables (_graph_vertices_*, _graph_edges_*), surviving engine restarts.
-Graph centrality functions (pagerank, hits, betweenness) and path indexes operate on named graphs via the 'graph:name' syntax.
+Graph centrality functions (pagerank, hits, betweenness) and path indexes operate on named graphs using direct graph names (e.g., traverse(1, 'knows', 2, 'social')).

 Full-Text Search (@@ Operator)